grafana/grafana/docs/sources/dashboards/share-dashboards-panels/_index.md

 - Reports
 - Library panels

+You can also invite new members to your organization from the **Share** menu.
+For more information, refer to [Invite new members](#invite-new-members).

 You must have an authorized viewer permission to see an image rendered by a direct link.
 The same permission is also required to view embedded links unless you have anonymous access permission enabled for your Grafana instance.

 {{< admonition type="note" >}}
 Anonymous access permission is not available in Grafana Cloud.
 This feature is only supported for Grafana Enterprise and Grafana Open Source.